Joey Wendle Player Props: Marlins vs. Pirates

 Joey Wendle At The Plate

-- Wendle has driven in a run in six games this year (16.7%), including one multiple-RBI game.
+- Wendle has driven in a run in seven games this year (18.9%), including one multiple-RBI game.

-- In nine games this season (25.0%), he has scored, including multiple runs twice.
+- In nine games this year (24.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.